How to Help Your Girlfriend or Fiance With Alcohol Addiction

 - “How can I best support you right now?”

-What Not to Say to Your Loved One
+What Not to Say to Your Girlfriend About Her Drinking

 - Don’t be aggressive, hostile, or negative.
 Keep a calm demeanor and voice, don’t name-call or judge your loved one, and adopt a perspective of hope.